-Alceco International S.A. ("Alceco"), as of July 31, 2016, owned approximately 23.82 percent of our shares.
-Nexttobe AB ("Nexttobe"), as of July 31, 2016, owned approximately 18.28 percent of our shares, and also holds a significant amount of our debt.
-Alceco and Nexttobe can thus, exercise significant influence over all matters requiring shareholder approval, and may be able to prevent a change in control or take other measures that may benefit Alceco or Nexttobe but could be disadvantageous to other shareholders.
-Moreover, the sale of a substantial number of our shares by Alceco and/or Nexttobe within a short period of time could cause our share price to decrease, make it more difficult for us to raise funds through future offerings of Ordinary Shares or acquire other businesses using Ordinary Shares as consideration.
-Additionally, Alceco and Nexttobe may have conflicting interests with us.
+Alceco International S.A. ("Alceco"), as of July 31, 2017, owned approximately 12,52 percent of our shares.
+Granitplattan AB and Granen through Per Arwidssonas of July 31, 2017, owned approximately 13,11 percent of our shares.
+Alceco and Per Arwidsson can thus, exercise significant influence over all matters requiring shareholder approval, and may be able to prevent a change in control or take other measures that may benefit Alceco or Per Arwidsson but could be disadvantageous to other shareholders.
+Moreover, the sale of a substantial number of our shares by Alceco and/or Per Arwidsson within a short period of time could cause our share price to decrease, make it more difficult for us to raise funds through future offerings of Ordinary Shares or acquire other businesses using Ordinary Shares as consideration.
+Additionally, Alceco and Per Arwidsson may have conflicting interests with us.
 See "- There are relationships among our directors and our largest shareholders that could pose a conflict of interest."